Rua-Gouveia-Alliance/particles-simulation/REPORT.md

 ## 6. Conclusion

 The project successfully implemented a parallel particles simulation, demonstrating significant speedups using OpenMP.
 The next step is to use MPI to parallelize the workload across different machines, and exploring an hybrid MPI+OpenMP approach for even better performance and scalability.

+## Note: Changes to the serial version

+Regarding the serial version, we only fixed a mistake involving the calculation of the number of collisions during simulation.
+Our program was mistakenly counting collisions of 3 or more particles as more than 1 collision, which doesn't happen on the tests provided.